 On Wednesday, hundreds of immigrants rights protesters from across the U.S. erected a wall with several fence- and wall-like banners that stretched for several blocks outside the city’s Quicken Loans Arena, where the RNC is taking place.

 The Wall Off Trump action was an effort to rebuff the Republican nominee’s promise to build a wall along the Mexican border, as well as his many bigoted comments against Mexican immigrants and other marginalized groups.
 The protesters first demonstrated at Cleveland’s Public Square and then marched from the square to the inside of the secure perimeter just outside the convention center.

 “It’s important for us [undocumented people] to be standing out here.
 Otherwise we will continue to be pushed back into the dark spots of society,” Ivan Vargas, an undocumented activist with the Georgia Latino Alliance for Human Rights, told Truthout.
 “It’s also the [Republicans’] pushback on the Muslim community, the LGBTQ rights community, the Asian community.
 So it’s important not only for us but for other communities.”

 However, the protesters outside the arena were not advocating uncritically for a Democratic win.
-Vargas and other immigrants’ rights activists expressed dissatisfaction not only with Trump’s campaign promises and the Republican Party’s immigration agenda, but also with Hillary Clinton’s public comments on immigration, and the Obama administration’s current deportation policies.
+Vargas and other immigrants rights activists expressed dissatisfaction not only with Trump’s campaign promises and the Republican Party’s immigration agenda but also with former Secretary of State Hillary Clinton’s public comments on immigration and the Obama administration’s current deportation policies.

 “Just because [we get] a president that is African American or a Democrat does not mean that things will change,” Vargas told Truthout.
 “We believe that President Obama has been doing what Trump calls for.
 He has been taking part in some of the policies that Trump is spitting out there, but he has just been a little bit more moderate in what he says.”